ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 likewise, a stated preference disallowing a use does not (on its own) mean that the content cannot be used for that purpose.

+## Applicability and Legal Effect {#legal}

+This document provides a set of definitions for different categories of use, plus a system for associating simple preferences to each (allow, disallow, or no preference; see {{model}}).

+The categories of use that are defined as part of the vocabulary are not always clearly applicable or inapplicable to a particular system or application.
+The universe of possible systems is far more complex than any simple vocabulary is capable of describing.
+That means that some discretion could be involved in deciding whether a preference applies.

+The expression of preferences might activate regulatory or legal consequences, which has implications for entities that consume those preferences.
+Their interpretation of the meaning of different terms could have legal ramifications.
+Different jurisdictions could reach subtly different conclusions about the applicability of each category of use to specific applications.

+It is the responsibility of those that process affected assets to understand the legal implications of their use of digital assets.

+This includes understanding:

+* obligations regarding how preferences are obtained (in particular, which methods of associating preferences with content are expected to be understood),

+* the specific uses to which assets are put,

+* how preferences apply to the those uses, and

+* how relevant jurisdictions might interpret those preferences.

+These considerations will depend on jurisdiction and the details of the system.

 # Vocabulary Definition {#vocab}

 This section defines the categories of use in the vocabulary.